quantis/activeRecord/README.markdown

     // Find the user associated with the profile
     $user = $profile->user()->find_one();

-Again, Paris makes an assumption that the foreign key on the current (base) table has the same name as the related table with `_id` appended.
-In the example above, Paris will look for a column named `user_id`.
+Again, Dakota makes an assumption that the foreign key on the current (base) table has the same name as the related table with `_id` appended.
+In the example above, Dakota will look for a column named `user_id`.
 To override this behaviour, pass a second argument to the `belongs_to` method, specifying the name of the column on the current (base) table to use.

 #### Has many through ####